berachain/docs/apps/core/content/developers/guides/create-erc20-contract-using-foundry.md

 mv script/Counter.s.sol script/BingBongToken.s.sol;
 ```

-Next, replace the existing code the following to handle importing the wallet private key, and deploying the contract.
+Next, replace the existing code with the following to handle importing the wallet private key, and deploying the contract.

 **File:** `./script/BingBongToken.s.sol`